T-Mobile A.I CyberSecurity Scoring

 TMO15334722

-Offered a free two-year subscription to my true identity online credit monitoring service for those whose financial information was exposed
+T-Mobile also offered a free two-year subscription to my true identity online credit monitoring service for those whose financial information was exposed.

 NOVEMBER 2019